RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 **Conflict**

-Instance 1 updates a field inside a JSON document.
+Instance 1 updates a field inside a JSON document with `JSON.SET`.

-Instance 2 updates the same field.
+Instance 2 updates the same field with a different value.

 **Resolution type**